CONSUMER PACKAGED GOODS MARKET STUDY

 Beware of Store Brands

-For medium and small consumer packaged goods companies, it is a constant struggle to meet retailer demands and open new delivery channels.
-Unless a small consumer packaged goods brand has distribution through a larger company, it is often difficult and sometimes impossible to break through with the retailer.
+For medium and small consumer packaged goods companies, it is a constant struggle meeting retailer demands and opening new delivery channels.
+Unless a small consumer packaged goods brand has distribution through a larger company, it’s difficult and sometimes impossible to break through with the retailer.

 For larger manufacturers, there is not nearly as much pressure.
-The retailers count on the larger manufacturers to bring customers into their stores through marketing and advertising initiatives. consumer packaged goods brand names spend a lot of money to get consumers to purchase their products and this is money retailers believe they do not have to spend to attract consumers because of it.
+The retailers count on the larger manufacturers to bring customers into their stores through marketing and advertising initiatives.
+That’s especially true in the era of Amazon where the large manufacturers have other options.
+In fact, large consumer packaged goods brands are moving much of their marketing dollars to Amazon where consumers buy direct.

 As store brands continue to erode market share from traditional national brands, a strong branded push by a large retail chain for their store brand could significantly weaken the relevance of an entire portfolio of name brands.
 If successful for one chain, others would surely try to repeat it.
 It’s only a matter of time.